Resilience engineering: Bringing existing resilience to bear

 The first type of resilience engineering work is determining how to best take advantage of the resilience that is already present in the system.
 Cook uses the example of setting a broken bone as this type of work: the resilience is already present in the physiology of bone, and setting the bone uses this resilience to achieving better healing outcomes.

 Cook notes that this first type of resilience work does not require a deep understanding of the underlying mechanisms of resilience: humans have been setting bones long before the mechanism by which bone heals was understood.

 Generating new resilience

 The second type of resilience engineering work involves altering mechanisms in the system in order to increase the amount of the resilience.
 Cook uses the example of new drugs such as Abaloparatide and Teriparatide, which mimic Parathyroid hormone-related protein and are used to treat osteoporosis.

 Cook notes that this second type of resilience work requires a much deeper understanding of the underlying existing resilience mechanisms in order to create interventions that can effectively increase resilience.

 Hollnagel perspective

-The safety researcher Erik Hollnagel views resilient performance as a collection of four abilities:
+The safety researcher Erik Hollnagel views resilient performance as requiring four systemic potentials: